About

 Welcome!

 I am a mathematician (PhD) with expertise in quantitative and game-theoretic modelling, risk and uncertainty analysis, and data-driven methods, trained at TU Berlin, the University of Oxford, ENS de Lyon, and the University of Freiburg.
-I am experienced in international research environments and interdisciplinary collaboration, and have worked as a full-time Scientific Employee at TU Berlin for six years, lastly under Professor Dr. Peter Bank.
-I currently seek new opportunities to leverage my theoretical expertise, analytical, strategic and programming skills, and project coordination experience and drive impactful results in tech, finance, strategy, or policy.
+I am experienced in international research environments and interdisciplinary collaboration, and have worked as a full-time Research and Teaching Associate at TU Berlin for six years, lastly under Professor Dr. Peter Bank.

 To get an idea of my academic research, click here and take a look at my doctoral dissertation, including a preface for non-experts and experts alike.
 Click here to read the slides for the 30-minute talk at my doctoral defence, which provides an overview of the dissertation.